uidaholib/spec-lumber/_posts/2019/2019-08-16-orchestrating-orchids.md

 author: Courtney E. Berge
 ---

-{% include feature/image.html objectid="lumber1338" %}

-These captivating #flowerfriday orchids are from *Erich Nelson, Book of Plates of the Genus Orchis*.
+These captivating [Flowery Friday](https://harvester.lib.uidaho.edu/series/floweryfriday.html) orchids are from *Erich Nelson, Book of Plates of the Genus Orchis*.
 Erich Nelson was a German artist, designer, and botanist.
 His illustrations have a insurmountable amount of detail which contributed greatly to the understanding of orchids.
 Throughout his life he completed several volumes of illustrations.[^1]

+{% include feature/image.html objectid="lumber1338" %}

 {% include feature/image.html objectid="lumber1339" %}